Act to manage stress

 If you have stress symptoms, taking steps to manage your stress can have numerous health benefits.
 Explore stress management strategies, such as:

-And be sure to get plenty of sleep, eat a balanced diet, and avoid tobacco use and excess caffeine and alcohol intake.
+And be sure to get plenty of sleep and eat a healthy, balanced diet.
+Avoid tobacco use, excess caffeine and alcohol intake, and the use of illicit substances.

 When to seek help